Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Personality

-Schnauzers are dignified, friendly, spirited dogs that have a bountiful amount of energy.
+Schnauzers are dignified, spirited dogs that have a bountiful amount of energy.
 Personalities certainly differ depending on the size of the Schnauzer you get.
 Here is a little about each.

 Exercise Needs